-- (a) The awarding body decided to impose special conditions on the teacher's unsupervised involvement in its examinations for a period of two years. - (b) The awarding body contacted the agency that had employed the teacher to ask for details of the training offered to those engaged in invigilation activities.
+- (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years. - (b) Other awarding bodies were informed of the decision.

 GCE Design and Technology

 The head of a centre reported that it had been discovered that a teacher had enhanced the coursework of some candidates in the moderation sample.
 Some other candidates who were not part of the sample had been given far higher marks than the coursework justified.